thimpat/to-esm/README.md

 ---

-### Directives to ignore code during the parsing, so it won't be converted by mistake.
+### Directives to ignore code during the parsing so it won't be converted by mistake.

 ```javascript
 /** to-esm-all: skip **/